czyys/dustforceguide/README.md

 Here is a spreadsheet with bindings some players in the community use - https://docs.google.com/spreadsheets/d/1jRj5AwVUZjaTHa-s4hkeCyT0mikM3cAQnAR6-RYr7OA/edit?usp=sharing (for majority of the levels I use 8456 for directions and zxcv for dashing, jumping, light attacks and heavy attacks in that order).

-I can’t offer anything besides it for controller players, but for keyboard it’s important to note that if your control scheme makes use of your pinky and ring finger, actions dedicated for them will probably be more difficult or taxing to execute.
+Controller players using analog stick have to deal with potentially less precise inputs.
+For keyboard it’s important to note that if your control scheme makes use of your pinky and ring finger, actions dedicated for them will probably be more difficult or taxing to execute.
 That’s why you can see most players not using pinky for dashing.

 Make sure that with your bindings you can comfortably do combinations of non-direction inputs in quick succession, for example dash → jump → light, or jump → dash → 2x light → heavy.
 One of the reasons I use pinky for dashing, even though many people refrain from it, is that it makes the natural progression of dash → jump → attacks very easy to execute (I do use another finger if the map is heavy on dashing).